tfabris/BlueGigaEmpeg/README.txt

 If you need to debug the connection, here are some helpful tips.

 Power up sequence for Arduino debugging:

-Your mileage may vary, but on my system there is an interesting trick with debugging via the Arduino USB cable and the Arduino Serial Monitor.

 When everything is connected together (empeg, Arduino, Bluetooth), the assembly and all devices which are part of the assembly will get their power